-Principles of Documentation The medical record should be complete and legible.
-The documentation of each patient encounter should include: the date; the reason for the encounter; appropriate history and physical exam; review the of lab, X-ray data and other appropriate ancillary services; assessment; and plan for care (including discharge plan, if appropriate).
-Past and present diagnoses should be accessible to the treating and/ or consulting Physician.
-The reasons for and results of X-rays, lab tests and other ancillary services should be documented or included in the medical record.
+Principles of 1.
+The medical record should be complete and legible.
+Documentation 2.
+The documentation of each patient encounter should include the date; the reason for the encounter; appropriate history and physical exam; review of lab, X-ray data and other appropriate ancillary services; assessment; and plan for care (including discharge plan, if appropriate).
+3. Past and present diagnoses should be accessible to the treating and/or consulting Physician.
+4. The reasons for and results of X-rays, lab tests and other ancillary services should be documented or included in the medical record.
 5. Relevant health risk factors should be identified.
-The patient's progress, including response to treatment, change in treatment, change in diagnosis and patient non-compliance, should be documented.
-The written plan for care should include when appropriate: treatments and medications specifying frequency and dosage; any referrals and consultations; patient/family education; and specific instructions for follow-up.
-The documentation should support the intensity of the patient evaluation and/or the treatment, including thought processes and the complexity of medical decision-making.
-0 All antrias to the medical report about the dated and authenticated

-- 9. All entries to the medical record should be dated and authenticated. - 10.
-The CPT/ICD-10 codes reported on the health insurance claim form or billing statement should reflect the documentation in the medical record.
+6. The patient's progress, including response to treatment, change in treatment, change in diagnosis and patient noncompliance, should be documented.
+7. The written plan for care should include when appropriate: treatments and medications specifying frequency and dosage; any referrals and consultations; patient/family education; and specific instructions for follow-up.
+8. The documentation should support the intensity of the patient evaluation and/or the treatment, including thought processes and the complexity of medical decision-making.
+9. All entries to the medical record should be dated and authenticated.
+10. The CPT[®]/ICD-10 and/or ICD-10 codes reported on the health insurance claim form or billing statement should reflect the documentation in the medical record.
+Such documentation is expected in all medical

-Such documentation is expected in all medical records, to include electronic medical records, of all member for whom the provider is billing for services.
+Such documentation is expected in all medical records, to include electronic medical records, of all members for whom the provider is billing for services.